ustasb/where_in_the_world/README.md

 - Initial release: 01/04/14
 - Author: [Brian Ustas](http://brianustas.com)

-A quiz to aid the learning of world country locations and capitals.
+An interactive quiz to aid the learning of world country locations and capitals.

 ## Usage